From Reliability to Security: How RIS-Assisted Adaptive SM and SSK Enhances Wireless Systems: Simulation Results

 Following model of MRC in \cite{ref33}, the SR of the RIS-assisted SIMO scheme with MRC (SIMO-MRC), the TSM scheme with MRC (TSM-MRC), the TSM-MRC with AN \footnote{This AN is designed with the noise variance $N_0$ as the same to the Gaussian white noise.
-Detail AN model can be found in \cite{ref_rr_AN1}, which is not presented in this paper.}, and the TSSK scheme with MRC (TSSK-MRC) are given to compare with the one in both proposed schemes as shown in \figref{SR1}.$\footnote{Since there is currently no existing literature discussing and investigating the PLS performance of the TASM scheme, where the adaptive antenna selection works at transmitter and the RIS is employed as a passive relay, we thus select the TSM and TSSK schemes as benchmarks to compare the SR with both proposed schemes in this paper.}$ To make a fair comparison, as the same SE in 3 bits/s/Hz, the RASM has $N_r=$4, $N=$8, $M=$2, and the RASSK has $N_r=$4, $N=$8, and the SIMO-MRC has $N_t=$1 $N_r=$3, $N=$8, $M=$32, and the TSM-MRC scheme has $N_t=$3 $N_r=$3, $N=$8, $M=$2, and the TSSK-MRC scheme has $N_t=$8 $N_r=$3, $N=$8.
+Detail AN model can be found in \cite{ref_rr_AN1}.}, and the TSSK scheme with MRC (TSSK-MRC) are given to compare with the one in both proposed schemes as shown in \figref{SR1}.$\footnote{Since there is currently no existing literature discussing and investigating the PLS performance of the TASM scheme, where the adaptive antenna selection works at transmitter and the RIS is employed as a passive relay, we thus select the TSM and TSSK schemes as benchmarks to compare the SR with both proposed schemes in this paper.}$ To make a fair comparison, as the same SE in 3 bits/s/Hz, the RASM has $N_r=$4, $N=$8, $M=$2, and the RASSK has $N_r=$4, $N=$8, and the SIMO-MRC has $N_t=$1 $N_r=$3, $N=$8, $M=$32, and the TSM-MRC scheme has $N_t=$3 $N_r=$3, $N=$8, $M=$2, and the TSSK-MRC scheme has $N_t=$8 $N_r=$3, $N=$8.
 In \figref{SR1}, the SR of both proposed schemes is higher than that of the others from -30 dB to 30 dB, demonstrating that the received IM schemes achieve better PLS performance compared to the traditional SIMO-MRC, TSM-MRC, and TSSK-MRC schemes, even the PLS wireless technique, e.g., AN in the TSM-MRC.
 Below around -5 dB, the SR of the SIMO-MRC scheme is slightly higher than that of TSM-MRC and TSSK-MRC, indicating that the PLS performance based on transmit antenna indices is weaker than that based on constellation symbols.
 The SR results of TSM-MRC and TSSK-MRC are closed because Bob and Eve share the same transmitter-to-RIS channel, and the CSI is assumed to be known to Eve, allowing her to fully detect and decode the transmitted signals, which is a limitation of transmitted IM schemes.
-Notably, the SR of the SIMO-MRC, TSM-MRC, and TSSK-MRC schemes approaches but does not reach zero, as Bob's channel capacity remains higher than Eve's due to having multiple antennas, while Eve only has one.
+Notably, the SR of the SIMO-MRC, TSM-MRC, and TSSK-MRC schemes approaches but does not reach zero, as Bob's channel capacity remains higher than Eve's due to having multiple antennas, while Eve only has one. \remark{Achieving symbol-level RIS reconfiguration demands strict synchronization, as timing failures can cause severe phase misalignment and substantial BER degradation, which is a non-trivial issue and out of our scope, thus leaving for future works.
+Regarding hardware complexity, both the proposed RASM and conventional fixed-antenna schemes, e.g., RSM, RGSM, and RGSSK, fundamentally require all $N_r$ receive antennas to be connected to active RF chains for spatial detection.
+Therefore, our adaptive mechanism introduces no additional RF hardware cost at the receiver.
+This receiver-centric complexity is a deliberate design trade-off, enabling a minimalist, single-RF-chain architecture for power-constrained IoT transmitters.}